 He worked out.

 Set in a stately old town-house, you’ll need to ring the doorbell to enter.
-Once inside, you’ll be enveloped into a peaceful, elegant space decked out with parquet flooring, soft olive walls, floral paintings and – in the conservatory room – a huge glass skylight flooding the room with light (and a glittering chandelier to take over when it gets dark).
+Once inside, you’ll be enveloped into a peaceful, elegant space decked out with parquet flooring, soft olive walls, floral paintings, a bejewelled central bar and – in the conservatory room – a huge glass skylight flooding the room with light (and a glittering chandelier to take over when it gets dark).

-On the menu, it’s the same kind of high-end Indian cooking he’s built his career on, focussed here on game & seafood.
 Take a peek at the menu and you’ll find tandoori stone bass with crispy squid; truffle & mushroom khichadi (a rice & lentil kedgeree topped with freshly shaved black truffle); lobster bonda (like a hot, fried dumpling-esque snack); and a 24-hour slow-cooked rogan josh, served with an offal cigar.
 The mains are, of course, fairly substantial, but you can also put together a feast of smaller dishes, from crispy fried potato cakes with spicy chickpeas; delicate scallops with fried aubergine; and masala prawns with coconut and sesame.

-There’s a hefty wine list to accompany the whole thing, and cocktail-wise, there’s a list drawing predominantly from ingredients found in the “wilderness of India”, including the likes of the Sariska (sweet basil, ginger, gin, lavender); and the Lodgic, which blends vodka with jalapeño, watermelon, alphonso mango, and gold leaf.
+There’s a hefty wine list to accompany the whole thing, and cocktail-wise, there’s a list drawing predominantly from ingredients found in the “wilderness of India”, including the Sariska (sweet basil, ginger, gin, lavender); and the Lodgic, which blends vodka with jalapeño, watermelon, alphonso mango, and gold leaf.

 It’s the kind of thing that makes you want to plan an immediate trip to the Indian wilderness.